obsidianmd/obsidian-help/en/Obsidian Publish/Publish limitations.md

 Whereas a plugin that requires a plugin codeblock to render, such as Dataview or Fantasy Statblocks, will not work by default in Publish.

 ## Graph

 Publish offers basic color customization for its graph view using CSS.
 You can modify the node colors in your `publish.css` file by utilizing the [Graph View CSS variables](https://docs.obsidian.md/Reference/CSS+variables/Plugins/Graph).

 Note that the published graph does not support the comprehensive sorting and viewing options available in the application's [[Graph view]].

+## Media files

+Obsidian Publish is not optimized for streaming video or large audio files.
+We include some best practices for handling your [[Media files|media files]] in these documents.

+To improve the experience for your visitors, we recommend that you instead use a video hosting service, such as YouTube or Vimeo.

+You can upload files **up to 50mb** in size to your Publish site. ^publish-media-limit

+## PDFs

+On mobile devices, tablets, and computers with small screens, you may encounter issues where an embedded PDF won't load or only the first page is displayed.
+This is due to limitations with the PDF Renderer on mobile devices.

+For content aimed at mobile users, we suggest providing links to PDFs hosted externally or including internal links that allow users to download the PDF directly to their device.

 ## Search